Italian Adverbs of Frequency: Rules, Examples and More!

-Perché non fai mai i compiti di casa?
+Perché non fai mai i compiti a casa?
 (Why don’t you ever do your homework?)

 Common Italian Expressions with Adverbs of Frequency

-Now that you know your adverbs of frequency in Italian, why not have a little fun?
 The best part about learning a new language is learning the slang and the local figures of speech.
-There are a bunch of them that contain Italian adverbs of frequency.
+Here are a bunch of expressions that contain Italian adverbs of frequency:

 Non è sempre domenica.
 (It can’t always be Sunday.)

 This is a short and sweet expression that translates more literally to, “You can’t always get what you want.”

 It comes from the fact that Italy used to have a six-day work/school week, with Sunday being the only day off.